 The underlying neural circuitry differs between psychopaths and altruists with emotional processing being profoundly muted in psychopaths and significantly enhanced in altruists.
 But both groups are characterized by the reward system of the brain shaping behavior.
 Instead of rigid assignment of human nature as being “universally selfish” or “universally good,” both characterizations are partial truths based on the segments of the selfish–selfless spectrum being examined.James W.H.
 Sonne and Don M. Gash

 As a neuropsychologist, I have some concerns about using psychometrics to infer universal brain function and structure, no matter how well-intentioned the project.
 Layard is a knowledgeable and credible source; his motivation is to be praised.
 But by stretching his field of expertise to cover both Buddhism and neuroscience, his thesis becomes unstable.
-The reader’s main difficulties arise in trying to understand the vision and how the multiverse of compassionate strands form a unified cord.
+The reader’s main difficulties arise in understanding the vision and how the multiverse of compassionate strands form a unified cord.
 For clarity, I’ll highlight the two areas of most significant uncertainty.

 Even in popular science, I like to see arguments for and against a hypothesis, particularly in areas of human behaviour as complex as happiness.
 That’s what separates evidence-led from opinion-led claims.
 Testing our ideas is one way to increase both our knowledge and the reliability of our thinking.
 But Layard fails to indicate the difference between scientifically reliable and speculative concepts.
 His use of contested experimental evidence lacked contrast or clarification.
-In extolling the virtues of mindfulness meditation, the widespread critical concerns of the scientific community about its reliability are absent.
+In extolling the virtues of mindfulness meditation, the widespread critical concerns of the scientific community are absent.